-The age of wizards and demons had passed centuries earlier with the time of middle earth.
+The age of wizards and demons had passed centuries earlier, in the time of Middle Earth.

 No one remembered anything important about that time as the centuries had rolled along.
 That time was spoken of now, as a kind of quaint mythology that might have been believed at one time, but no more, much like the Greek myths and tales of the Norse gods.

-Except… that time suddenly exploded again when the Naga miners, in their never-ending search for metals, had blundered into where the demons had been confined beneath the mountains.
+Except… that time suddenly exploded again when the Naga miners, in their never-ending search for metals, had blundered into where the demons had been confined, deep beneath the mountains.
 They had accidentally released one of them before they could re-seal the chamber, trapping the other imps and demons, part in, and part out.

 Which way it would go from there, no one knew.

-With only limited freedom, the demons were trapped, like the miners, unable to leave the mines, deep under the mountains.
+With only limited freedom, the demons were confined, like the miners, unable to leave the mines.

 Only the one complete demon could escape, but that was all that it would take.
-That one would soon be able to free the rest of them, but first it had to learn of the outside world and what had changed in the eternity since its incarceration.
+That one would soon be able to free the rest of them, but first, it had to learn of the outside world and what had changed in the eternity since its incarceration.
 Trapped as it still was in this husk of its former self, it needed to hunt, and to eat to regain its former strength, and to relearn of this world it now found itself in.

 It would begin in that region where the Naga miners came from.
-Its presence and predations would soon have noticeable effects upon all who lived there, whether Naga, Luran (a tribe of women), or Harrif (a tribe of men).
+Its presence and predations would soon have noticeable effects upon all who lived there, whether the Naga; the Luran (a tribe only of women), or the Harrif (a tribe only of men).
 It was just a matter of time.
 And not much time… just a few years.

 It knew nothing of those tribes.
 Too much time had gone by.
 It needed to explore and relearn what it had forgotten.